anumodnair/docs/corporate-rewards-API-2.0.md

 - `brands` : Brand Catalogue with structured information
 - `order` : Single API to order gift cards for all delivery types
 - `orders` : returns the order history along with the gift details
-- `topup` : Allows to topup/replenish the account, currently avaialble only on test account
+- `topup` : Allows to topup/replenish the account, currently available only on test account

 #### Credentials

 The test calls that can be made from this document are against our Test environment.
-You'll need your Key ID and Secret key to access the test account.
+You'll need your `API_SECRET` and `API_KEY` to access the test account.
 Your test account details will be shared by YouGotaGift.com

 You will need to contact YouGotaGift.com for your production environment post a successful integration in the test environment along with your server IP from which the requests are made to the API.